-Tier 1 capital instruments issued by a consolidated subsidiary and held by third-party investors that do not meet the preceding criteria, and Tier 1 elements, other than capital instruments, attributable to non-controlling interests may be included in the consolidated Tier 1 Capital of the parent insurer by applying the Third Party Share Limit, calculated as follows:
+Tier 1 capital instruments issued by a consolidated subsidiary and held by third-party investors that do not meet the preceding criteria, and Tier 1 elements, other than capital instruments, attributable to non-controlling interests may be included in the consolidated

-37 If an insurer's consolidated financial statements include an unleveraged mutual fund entity that is not subject to deduction from Available Capital, and a portion of the fund's units are exempt from the requirements of section 5.4, all non-controlling interests in the mutual fund entity must be excluded from the insurer's Available Capital.
+If an insurer's consolidated financial statements include an unleveraged mutual fund entity that is not subject to deduction from Available Capital, and a portion of the fund's units are exempt from the requirements of section 5.4, all non-controlling interests in the mutual fund entity must be excluded from the insurer's Available Capital.

-38 Tier 1 elements, other than capital instruments, attributable to non-controlling interests associated with a consolidated subsidiary is the amount of Tier 1 elements of non-controlling interests related to the subsidiary (including contractual service margins) that meet Tier 1 eligibility criteria, less any amount of Tier 1 and Tier 2 capital instruments issued by the subsidiary and held by third-party investors included therein.
+Tier 1 elements, other than capital instruments, attributable to non-controlling interests associated with a consolidated subsidiary is the amount of Tier 1 elements of non-controlling interests related to the subsidiary (including contractual service margins) that meet Tier 1 eligibility criteria, less any amount of Tier 1 and Tier 2 capital instruments issued by the subsidiary and held by third-party investors included therein.